 - 1. Participate in the following kinds of debates. - a.
-Public Policy debate (in teams of 2) - b.
-Lincoln-Douglas style debate (as individuals) - c.
-Public Forum debate (in teams with judges and moderator) - 2.
+Lincoln-Douglas style debate (as individuals) - b.
+Public Forum debate (in teams with judges and moderator) - c.
+Collaborative debate (as individuals) - 2.
 Following each debate, submit a critique of your own performance as well as that of the others engaged in the debate.